blockbasenetwork/node/README.md

     "PostgresPassword": "yourpassword", // The password for the postgresql user },
   "NetworkConfigurations": {
-    "LocalIpAddress": "127.0.0.1", // The IP address that other producers will connect to "LocalTcpPort": 4440, // The TCP port used to connect "EosNet": "http://api.eosn.io", // A Top 21 EOS Network producer endpoint "ConnectionExpirationTimeInSeconds": 15, // (no need to change) Connection expiration time
+    "PublicIpAddress": "127.0.0.1", // The public IP address that other producers will connect to "LocalTcpPort": 4440, // The TCP port used to connect "EosNet": "http://api.eosn.io", // A Top 21 EOS Network producer endpoint "ConnectionExpirationTimeInSeconds": 15, // (no need to change) Connection expiration time